zaiisao/Documentation/en/Recording/token.md

 You can deploy the corresponding sample code on your server, or write your own code in a different programming language.

-If you have implemented Agora’s algorithm in other languages, you can file a pull request at [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).
+If you have implemented Agora’s algorithm in other languages, you can file a pull request on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).
 Agora will merge any valid implementations and test cases.

 ### Generating a Token